JulNadeauCA/libagar/README.md

 Agar's cascading [**Style Engine**](https://libagar.org/man3/AG_StyleSheet) separates presentation details from underlying code.
 Style attributes including typography, colors, paddings and spacings of widgets can be assigned from a [style sheet](https://dev.csoft.net/agar/trunk/gui/style.css) using a common language. **Style Editor** tool allows style changes to be viewed in real-time.

-Agar includes a standard standard library of general-purpose widgets, and is also designed to be extended externally.
-New Agar widgets can be implemented as part of an application or an external library.
-Complex user interface elements can be realized often using very few lines of code.
+While Agar includes a standard library of [general-purpose widgets](https://libagar.org/man3/AG_Intro#AGAR-GUI:_STANDARD_WIDGETS), it is also designed to be extended externally.
+New Agar widgets can be implemented as part of an application or of an external library.
+Complex user interface elements can be realized often in few lines of code.
 The [class registration interface](https://libagar.org/man3/AG_Object#CLASSES) simplifies the process.

 To aid debugging, the Debug version performs type checking, object-validity and class-membership tests against object pointers passed to API calls at run-time.
 Agar is [thread-safe](https://libagar.org/man3/AG_Threads) when built with threads support.
 Public API calls are reentrant unless documented otherwise, although Agar does not rely on threads for its own operation.